Divalsehgal/front-end-questions/fcc/web/readme.md

 Certification Project Problems are not included
-I have marked the problems accroding to their order.
+I have marked the problems according to their order.